-Participating employers' contractually required contribution rate for the year ended September 30, 2023 was 12.59% of annual pay for Tier 1 members and 11.44% of annual pay for Tier 2 members.
+Effective October 1, 2021, the covered Tier 2 members contribution rate increased from 6.0% to 6.2% of earnable compensation to the TRS as required by statute.
+Effective October 1, 2021, the covered Tier 2 certified law enforcement, correctional officers, and firefighters' contribution rate increased from 7.0% to 7.2% of earnable compensation to the TRS as required by statute.
+Participating employers' contractually required contribution rate for the year ended September 30, 2024 was 12.59% of annual pay for Tier 1 members and 11.57% of annual pay for Tier 2 members.
 These required contribution rates are a percent of annual payroll, actuarially determined as an amount that, when combined with member contributions, is expected to finance the costs of benefits earned by members during the year, with an additional amount to finance any unfunded accrued liability.
-Total employer contributions to the pension plan from the Board were \$2,202,550.
+Total employer contributions to the pension plan from the Board were \$2,243,569.

-Pension Liabilities, Pension Expense, and Deferred Outflows & Inflows of Resources Related to Pensions
+Pension Liabilities, Pension Expense, and Deferred Outflows & Inflows of Resources Related to Pensions collective net pension liability was based on the employers' shares of contributions to the pension plan relative to the total employer contributions of all participating TRS employers.

-At September 30, 2023, the Board reported a liability of \$33,999,000 for its proportionate share of the collective net pension liability.
-The collective net pension liability was measured as of September 30, 2022, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of September 30, 2021.
-The Board's proportion of the collective net pension liability was based on the employers' shares of contributions to the pension plan relative to the total employer contributions of all participating TRS employers.
+At September 30, 2024, the Board reported a liability of \$34,597,000 for its proportionate share of the collective net pension liability.
+The collective net pension liability was measured as of September 30, 2023 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of September 30, 2022.
+The Board's proportion of the